acuminous/yadda/README.md

    When 1 plastic bottles accidentally falls
    It does not break
 ```
-Backgrounds are have the following limitations:
+Backgrounds have the following limitations:

 * They cannot be shared between features
 * A feature can only have one background